12 Medical Reasons for Your Shoulder Pain

 You’ve probably seen commercials about this increasingly common condition, but you may still only have a hazy understanding of what fibromyalgia is.
 Unfortunately, that can also be the case for doctors, who often misdiagnose it; some don’t even believe this chronic issue is real.
 (A blood test led to this woman’s diagnosis—it wasn’t all in her head.)
 The five million people in the United States diagnosed with “fibro”—80 to 90 percent of whom are women—know all too well how real fibromyalgia is.
 One of the signs and symptoms of fibromyalgia is a regular, dull, and otherwise inexplicable pain in multiple parts of your body.
 A common trigger point is the top of the shoulders; others include the back of the head, upper chest, hips, and knees.
 People can also experience symptoms like fatigue, difficulty sleeping, depression, headaches, anxiety, and trouble focusing.
 While there is no cure, treatment can include nerve-pain drugs like pregabalin (brand name: Lyrica), antidepressants, physical therapy and acupuncture, and a diet high in fruits and vegetables and low in meat and sugar.
 Many women report finding relief by balancing the ratio of omega 3s to omega 6s in their diet, with a 1:1 or 2:1 the sweet spot.
 Here are 10 natural ways to treat fibromyalgia you didn’t know about.

 Yes, you read that right.
 Pain in your right shoulder could indicate that you have a gallstone that’s causing a blockage.
 Other likely areas for sudden and “rapidly intensifying” pain include the upper-right abdomen, the center of your abdomen below your breastbone, and between your shoulder blades.
 “A gallbladder issue is typically diagnosed by a primary-care physician,” says Dr. Tanaka, “and it would be apparent to them because the shoulder joint itself won’t hurt with movement.”
-High-fat, high-cholesterol, and low-fiber diets, as well as having diabetes or a family history of gallstones, can put you at increased risk for this condition.
+High-fat, high-cholesterol, and low-fiber diets, as well as having diabetes or a family history of gallstones, can put you at increased risk for this condition, in addition to obesity.
 Treatments include medications to dissolve the gallstones, which could take months or years to work fully, or surgery to remove your gallbladder, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
 These are the 9 best foods to eat for good gallbladder health.